How to Find the Best Multivitamin: 5 Facts Every Educated Consumer Needs to Know

 Our bodies have been designed to absorb and use vitamins, present in real foods as multi-component complexes that are synergistically interconnected with other nutrients, co-factors, and healthful elements present in natural foods.

 Unfortunately, most of us today consume mega-doses of isolated pharmaceutical-grade vitamins, which are synthesized, standardized, isolated chemicals that are very rarely made from natural sources, if at all.
-Many of these synthetic vitamin analogs are simply not capable of performing vitamin-like biological activities in our bodies – and may even be toxic at higher levels.
-8,9
+Many of these synthetic vitamin analogs are simply not capable of performing vitamin-like biological activities in our bodies such as building bone strength – and may even be toxic at higher levels [8,9]!

 In fact, most commercially available multivitamin supplements can best be described as nothing more than a jumbled assembly of many ill-fitting parts, an ineffective combination of metals and inorganic chemicals that accomplishes very little by way of health benefits.